Sara-Tucker/c-sharp-notes/basics.md

 # C# Notes

 **Basics:**
-Object - an instance of a class
+Object - an instance of a class<br>
 Variable - a container for data<br>
 Function - reusable code that preforms an action and can optionally return data<br>
 Parameter - a variable named in the declaration of a function<br>